JamesYFC/SUSMachine/README.md

 Automatic transitions are functions that run on a specified update loop (`Update`, `FixedUpdate` or `LateUpdate`) after behaviour actions trigger, checking for if the state machine should automatically switch to another state.

-You can setup as many automatic transitions as you want on a specific state behaviour.
+You can setup as many automatic transitions as you want on a specific state object.

 There are two ways to setup automatic transitions: